Prior to June 2014, I had contacted and been for an assessment at Recover to explore eating disorder treatment.

 We all walked up the stairs, along with candles and blankets.

-We all sat down and were told to shut our eyes.
+We all sat down and were prompted to shut our eyes.
 I then heard soft, relaxing music being played.

 I remember repeatedly opening one eye, just to see what was going on.
 I had never been in this situation before.
 I remember thinking, if only my friends knew what I was doing right now, they wouldn’t believe it.